TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/basic-config-and-security/report-monitor-and-trigger-events/event-webhook-tyk-oas.md

 description: "Webhook event handlers with Tyk OAS APIs"
 ---

 [Webhooks]({{< ref "basic-config-and-security/report-monitor-trigger-events/webhooks" >}}) are event handlers that can be registered against API Events.
-The webhook will be triggered when the corresponding event is fired and will send a customisable fixed payload to any open endpoint.
+The webhook will be triggered when the corresponding event is fired and will send a customizable fixed payload to any open endpoint.

 Webhooks are configured in the [Tyk OAS API Definition]({{< ref "tyk-apis/tyk-gateway-api/oas/x-tyk-oas-doc#operation" >}}).
 You can do this via the Tyk Dashboard API or in the API Designer.